Healthy Eating, Healthy Habits

 “One of our top priorities here at Fridley is to make sure we’re improving academic achievement and nutrition,” Director Hammer says.
 “Making sure kids are starting out in a good spot here is one of the key pieces to [meeting] those goals.”

-Since being accepted into the SFSI program, Fridley has implemented universal breakfast and second chance breakfast to help ensure students have “that foundational block of not being hungry when trying to learn,” says Director Hammer.
+Fridley's universal breakfast and second chance breakfast helps ensure students have “that foundational block of not being hungry when trying to learn,” says Director Hammer.
 “It’s that whole-student outlook: what are the pieces that need to be in place for students to be successful in the classroom?
 Proper nutrition’s a huge piece of that.”

 Since the district started offering new opportunities for students to fill up on nutritious food, teachers have attested to an improvement in student engagement and concentration, especially at the elementary levels.